miruku-39percent/project_forcescape/README.md

 This is a FORK PROJECT.Created by @nikethai originally.thx him.
-Inseted sth to let she work.
+Inseted sth to let it work.